-- 247 The justification related to the security objective "Area based Memory Access Control (O.Mem-Access)" is as follows: - The security functional requirement "Subset access control (FDP_ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is a requirement from O.Mem-Access.
+- FCS_CKM.1/RSA and FCS_CKM.1/ ECDSA are suitable to meet the security objective. - 246 The FCS_COP.1/SHA meet the security objective "Cryptographic service SHA (O.SHA)". - 247 The security objective "Authentication to external entities (O.Authentication) is directly covered by the SFR FIA API.1.. - 248 The justification related to the security objective "Area based Memory Access Control (O.Mem-Access)" is as follows: - 249 The security functional requirement "Subset access control (FDP_ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is a requirement from O.Mem-Access.
 Therefore, FDP_ACC.1 with its SFP is suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT_MSA.3)" requires that the TOE provides default values for the security attributes.
 Since the TOE is a hardware platform these default values are generated by the reset procedure.
-Therefore FMT_MSA.3 is suitable to meet the security objective O.Mem-Access. - The security functional requirement "Management of security attributes (FMT_MSA.1)" requires that the ability to change the security attributes is restricted to privileged subject(s).
+Therefore FMT_MSA.3 is suitable to meet the security objective O.Mem-Access. - 251 The security functional requirement "Management of security attributes (FMT_MSA.1)" requires that the ability to change the security attributes is restricted to privileged subject(s).
 It ensures that the access control required by O.Mem-Access can be realised using the functions provided by the TOE.
 Therefore FMT_MSA.1 is suitable to meet the security objective O.Mem_Access. - Finally, the security functional requirement "Specification of Management Functions (FMT_SMF.1)" is used for the specification of the management functions to be provided by the TOE as required by O.MEM_ACCESS.
 Therefore, FMT_SMF.1 is suitable to meet the security objective O.Mem_Access. - The justification related to the security objective "Protection during Packaging, Finishing and Personalisation (OE.Process-Sec-IC)" is as follows: - The Composite Product Manufacturer has to use adequate measures to fulfil OE.Process-Sec-IC.

-Depending on the security needs of the application, the Security IC Embedded Software may have to support this for instance by using appropriate authentication mechanisms for personalisation functions. - The security objective Protection of the confidentiality of the TSF (O.Prot_TSF_Confidentiality) is covered by the SFR as follows: - The SFR FDP_ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the FDP ACF.1/Loader. - The SFR FDP_ACF.1/Loader requires the TSF to implement authentication mechanism for the Protection of the confidentiality of the TSF
+Depending on the security needs of the application, the Security IC Embedded Software may have to support this for instance by using appropriate authentication mechanisms for personalisation functions. - The security objective Protection of the confidentiality of the TSF (O.Prot_TSF_Confidentiality) is covered by the SFR as follows: - The SFR FDP_ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the FDP_ACF.1/Loader. - 257 The SFR FDP_ACF.1/Loader requires the TSF to implement authentication mechanism for the Protection of the confidentiality of the TSF